Streetwise: Guns and Golf

 Broderick's comments reached Terry quickly.
 Dutifully, the chief justice wrote Broderick of his displeasure at being called a dishonest wretch of a judge: "I now take the earliest opportunity to require of you a retraction of those remarks."
 Hotheaded and angry politicians of the 1850s could channel their rage in a most elegant fashion.

-A large amount of attendant publicity followed this quarrel.
+A large amount of attendant publicity accompanied this quarrel.
 When the parties came together on the morning of September 12, the well-notified sheriff arrested them.
 As both men knew, dueling was illegal per the state constitution.
-When the judge strangely released the men on their own recognizance, the combatants simply decided to meet the next day at the same place and time.
+When a judge strangely released the men on their own recognizance, the combatants simply decided to meet the next day at the same place and time.

 Apparently the sheriff couldn't be bothered to get up early two days in a row.